-Summer High School Program Courses
+High School Summer Program Courses

-Featuring three academic courses: Learning Strategies core course, Writing Class and an Elective
+Featuring three academic courses: Learning Strategies core course, Writing Class, and an Elective

 Learning Strategies Seminar is the core academic course that provides a foundation for all other courses and activities in the summer program.
-This course is required for all students enrolled in the Summer High School Program except those in Social Pragmatics Track in Putney, who will be enrolled in College Living and Academic Strategies.
+This course is required for all students enrolled in the High School Summer Program except those in this Social Pragmatics Track in Putney, who will be enrolled in College Living and Academic Strategies.

-The Writing Class covers the basics of good writing: coherent thinking, expressive presentation, individual style and use of appropriate language.
+The Writing Class covers the basics of good writing: coherent thinking, expressive presentation, individual style, and use of appropriate language.

 Students may choose from three different offerings:

-General Electives provide students the opportunity to apply what they learn in both the Learning Strategies and Writing classes to more conventional academic offerings.
+General Electives provide students the opportunity to apply what they learn in both the Learning Strategies and the Writing classes to more conventional academic offerings.
 Course content is intentionally varied.
 These courses are true electives, and students are encouraged to enroll in a course that might not ordinarily be available in a typical high school curriculum.

 The General Elective courses include: